Loway/WombatDialerExamples/AutoRecall/README.md

 the day, it will not try and schedule calls that were already scheduled.
 No number will be called more than once per day.

-To load calls for a specifica past day, you manually call the script passing the day in YYYY-MM-DD format.
+To load calls for a specific past day, you manually call the script passing the day in YYYY-MM-DD format.

 Notes
 -----

 This script uses the PHP xmlrpc library - see http://phpxmlrpc.sourceforge.net

+WombatDialer can be found at http://wombatdialer.com QueueMetrics caan be found at http://queuemetrics.com